tmprk/psychopy-docs/content/docs/programs/line-in-shape-js/_index.md

     └── visual-search.js
 ```

 If you try to run `netlify dev` or any local server to test out your program, it will not work, as many of the essential javascript dependencies are missing.
-The code you cloned does not include these dependences (because they take up space) but has a list of them in `package.json`.
+The code you cloned does not include these dependences (because they take up space) but keeps a list of them in `package.json`.
 Run `npm install` in the root of the project.
 You should now see `node_modules`, which are used by the program.

 Next, run the Netlify dev tools in the root of the project
 ```bash